jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-021-ownership-transition-messaging.md

 ### The Problem

-ADR-020 established that we track field ownership via the `field_ownership` computed attribute (tracking ALL field managers, not just k8sconnect).
+ADR-020 established that we track field ownership via the `managed_fields` computed attribute (tracking ALL field managers, not just k8sconnect).
 However, we had no systematic approach to:

 1. **Classify all possible ownership transitions** - What are ALL the ways ownership can change?
 2. **Determine appropriate messaging** - Which transitions need warnings vs notes vs silence?